 Financial liabilities associated with contingent consideration arrangements represent consideration related to business combinations or license agreements that are payable only upon future events such as the achievement of development milestones and sales targets, including pre-existing contingent consideration arrangements of the companies that are acquired by Takeda.
-At each reporting date, the fair value of contingent consideration is re-measured based on risk-adjusted future cash flows discounted using an appropriate discount rate.
+At each reporting date, the fair value of financial liabilities associated with contingent consideration arrangements is re-measured based on risk-adjusted future cash flows discounted using an appropriate discount rate.

-As of March 31, 2020 and 2021, the balance primarily relates to pre-existing contingent consideration arrangements from Shire's historical acquisitions.
+As of March 31, 2021 and 2022, the balance primarily relates to pre-existing contingent consideration arrangements from Shire's historical acquisitions.

-The pre-existing contingent consideration acquired from Shire through Shire's historical acquisitions is due upon the achievement of certain milestones related to the development, regulatory, first commercial sale and other sales milestones of products at various stages of development and marketing, which could total up to 50,882 million JPY of undiscounted payments over a period of over 20 years.
-The fair value of the contingent consideration payable could increase or decrease due to changes in certain assumptions which underpin the fair value measurements.
+The pre-existing contingent consideration arrangements acquired from Shire through Shire's historical acquisitions is due upon the achievement of certain milestones related to the development, regulatory, first commercial sale and other sales milestones of products at various stages of development and marketing, which could total up to 2,672 million JPY of undiscounted payments over a period of 6 years.
+The fair value of financial liabilities associated with contingent consideration arrangements could increase or decrease due to changes in certain assumptions which underpin the fair value measurements.
 The assumptions include probability of milestones being achieved.